Wuhao1627003/15464-Mini-1/README.md

   tree.csv each row gives (parent, x, y, z) coordinate of a joint, representing a multi-chain, with 0th row being the root

  Video:
+  Demo.mp4 sum of all scenes

-  Scene*-CCD.mp4 scenes implemented by CCD Scene*-FAB.mp4 scenes implemented by FABRIK
+  Scene*-CCD_x265.mp4 scenes implemented by CCD Scene*-FAB_x265.mp4 scenes implemented by FABRIK

   0	  0	0
   1	  0	0